arrayfire/arrayfire-py/docs/functions.rst

             - Creates an array filled with zeros.

-.. collapse:: Arrayfire Functions by Category
+.. collapse:: ArrayFire Functions by Category

     .. list-table::